chardos/househunter-ionic/hooks/README.md

 1. All data gets saved to both the DB, and local storage.
 2. Reading comes from the localstorage.
 3. Localstorage gets synced with the DB upon login, or pull to refresh.
-4. Passing data to $scope.properties will update views.
+4. Updating data in $rootScope will update views.

 # Cordova Hooks